 Massage slowly heals dissociation over time as you experience a firm, healing touch, and learn to track your perception of contact as the massage therapist works on different parts of your body.
 I've even developed the ability to concentrate on nothing else but the sensation I feel where the therapist's hands are.
 I'll often use an inner mantra something like this: "Ankle.
 Ankle.
-She's working on my ankle."
-"Now she's working on my foot.
+She's working on my left ankle."
+"Now she's working on my right foot.
 I can feel my feet."

 Habitually clenched muscles are another common PTSD symptom.
 You may not even realize how tightly you hold your body in place until it's so painful it begins to cause headaches, jaw pain, back pain, joint issues, etc. The danger is over, but your body hasn't gotten the memo.
 Your body is still "bracing" for trauma.
 Massage delivers the message: "It's okay.
 You can relax now." straight to your muscles.
 Regular massage reinforces that message.